CoreMedia/joala/HOWTO_RELEASE.md

 joala$ mvn versions:set -DnewVersion=1.2.0-SNAPSHOT
 ```

-### site-maven-plugin fails on deployment
+### Rollback

-Sometimes the site-maven-plugin seems to cause failures.
-Such as `Not Allowed (405)`.
+Sometimes the for example the site deployment might fail.
 In this case the current
 approach is to repeat the release.
 Assume you just were on your way release version `0.3.0` if Joala:

 ```